mbdeaton/BrettCodeProjects/README.md

 (2010-).

 __NuPotentialsNBs__.
-Mathematica notebooks for computing potentials that comprise the neutrino flavor Hamiltonian (2015-2016).
+Mathematica notebooks for computing potentials that go into the neutrino flavor Hamiltonian (2015-2016).